Apache OpenOffice Distribution FAQ

 The Apache OpenOffice project distributes Apache OpenOffice online, as a free download from our website.
 Although this is sufficient for most users, we also know that for other users, a copy of OpenOffice on CD-ROM or other media is preferred.

-The legacy OpenOffice.org project had a "Distribution Project" that listed the contact information for 3rd parties who would provide, at a charge, a CD-ROM containing OpenOffice.
+We used to have a "Distribution Project" that listed the contact information for 3rd parties who would provide, at a charge, a CD-ROM containing OpenOffice.
 We've suspended this program.
-If you want to voice your opinion on the distribution project, or offer any opinions, please send them to our public mailing list, at email@example.com.
+If you want to voice your opinion on the distribution project, or offer any opinions, please send them to our public mailing list, at firstname.lastname@example.org.

-Versions 3.0, beta to 3.3, named OpenOffice.org 3.3, etc., used the GNU Lesser General Public License v3, LGPL.
+Versions 3.0-beta to 3.3, named OpenOffice.org 3.3, etc., used the GNU Lesser General Public License v3, LGPL.

 You should comply with the terms of these licenses for any distribution you undertake.